Sta-ces/stEngine/README.md

 Please use the new CDN link instead:
 [**https://cdn.jsdelivr.net/gh/Sta-ces/dom-tools/tools.min.js**](https://cdn.jsdelivr.net/gh/Sta-ces/dom-tools/tools.min.js)

+**WARNING**: The /inc/ folder will be removed from this new GitHub project.

 Make sure to update your references to this new location.

 ## Installation